alibabacloudkorea/ACKC/Welcome file.md

 4. Traffic that does not need to be accelerated is not pulled to CCN, and is directly accessed from the local internet of the client, without occupying SAG-APP acceleration bandwidth.

 # Prerequisites
 As of now(2021.02.16), Alibaba Cloud do not have a Korea region.
 For having every component be in Alibaba Cloud, we use an old version of GA(Global Accelerator).
-We can use a current version of GA, but then we need to deploy a proxy in somewhere in Korea by using other cloud vendors or IDC etc which can be cumbersome to manage entire coponents.
-To be able to use GA1.0, you need to submit the ticket and apply a whitelist.
+We can use a current version of GA, but then we need to deploy a proxy in somewhere in Korea by using other cloud vendors or IDC etc, which leads to become cumbersome to manage entire components.
+To be able to use old version of GA(GA1.0), you need to submit the ticket and apply a whitelist.
 Make sure that you apply all of them below.
 	1) GA1.0
 	2) Korea(Seoul) Network PoP for an accelerated area
 	3) A VPC whitelist for Korea Network PoP